EliSacch/score-tracker/README.md

 0 errors were found when passing the final version through the official [JsHint validator](https://jshint.com/), but only 4 warnings.

+I have checked these for warnings, and three of them refer to referencing an outer scoped variable.
+I have examined the code and this is not causing any issue, but I will note it for best practices.

+One of them suggests the use of an Array literal notation, but in this case I preferred to use object to reference the key ESC.

+At the bottom it identifies three unused variable.
+After checking them I caould confirme that they were functions, and that I have called them in other parts of the code.

  <details>
   <summary>JsHint - JS validation screenshot</summary>